-- Known hypersensitivity to the active substance or to any of the excipients. - Active gastric or intestinal ulcer, bleeding or perforation (see sections 4.4 Special warnings and precautions for use and 4.8 Undesirable effects) - History of gastrointestinal bleeding or perforation, related to previous NSAIDs therapy.
-Active, or history of recurrent peptic ulcer/haemorrhage (two or more distinct episodes of proven ulceration or bleeding) - Last trimester of pregnancy (see section 4.6 Fertility, pregnancy and lactation). - Hepatic failure - Renal failure (GFR<15mL/min./1.73m2) - Like other non-steroidal anti-inflammatory drugs (NSAIDs), Voltaren is also contraindicated in patients in whom the use of acetylsalicylic acid or other NSAIDs can precipitate asthma, angioedema, urticaria, or acute rhinitis (i.e NSAID-induced cross-reactivity reactions) (see section 4.4 Special warnings and precautions for use and 4.8 Undesirable effects).
-Established congestive heart failure (NYHA II-IV), ischaemic heart disease, peripheral arterial disease and/or cerebrovascular disease.
+- Known hypersensitivity to the active substance or to any of the excipients. - Active gastric or intestinal ulcer, bleeding or perforation. - History of gastrointestinal bleeding or perforation, related to previous NSAIDs therapy.
+Active, or history of recurrent peptic ulcer/haemorrhage (two or more distinct episodes of proven ulceration or bleeding) - Last trimester of pregnancy (see section 4.6 Pregnancy and lactation). - Hepatic failure - Renal failure (GFR<15mL/min./1.73m2)

+- Like other non-steroidal anti-inflammatory drugs (NSAIDs), Voltaren is also contraindicated in patients in whom the use of acetylsalicylic acid or other NSAIDs can precipitate asthma, angioedema, urticaria, or acute rhinitis (i.e NSAID-induced cross-reactivity reactions) (see section 4.4 Special warnings and precautions for use and 4.8 Undesirable effects).
+Established congestive heart failure (NYHA II-IV), ischaemic heart disease, peripheral arterial disease and/or cerebrovascular disease. - Proctitis.